 BahnCard 50

-- • Discount: 50% off long-distance tickets
+- • Discount: 50% off Flexpreis; 25% off Sparpreis and Super Sparpreis

 - • Best for: Frequent long-distance travelers

-Important: What BahnCard Does NOT Cover
+Important: What BahnCard Does and Does Not Cover

-⚠️ BahnCard discounts apply mainly to:
+⚠️ BahnCard discounts are strongest on:

 - • Long-distance trains: ICE, IC, EC